 Experts agree that America needs more transmission capacity to carry cheap wind and solar power to where it’s needed.
-But they also agree that the country needs to make better use of the transmission grids it already has.
+They also agree that it needs to make better use of the transmission grids it already has.

 That’s driving a call for federal regulators to align policies that impact how transmission operators and owners invest in their systems with technologies that can help solve the problem.

 That’s the goal of the Watt Coalition, which has asked the Federal Energy Regulatory Commission to find a way to implement the 2005 Energy Policy Act’s guidance to “encourage, as appropriate, the deployment of advanced transmission technologies.”
 FERC has yet to implement that legislative mandate, according to a July filing from the Watt Coalition and the Advanced Energy Economy.

 The groups are asking FERC to create a “modest, targeted incentive to support the adoption of advanced transmission technologies.”
 Right now, transmission owners and investors are largely compensated via rates of return on capital invested, giving them an incentive to over-invest in transmission but little incentive to operate more efficiently.

 That might make sense for a massively complex transmission system that “was essentially ‘fixed’ in capacity and configuration,” the groups state.
 But new technologies can enable more flexible control over those power grids, and computing power can allow grid operators to calculate the value of that flexibility at speeds that make it a practical reality.

 The call for incentivizing new technologies was taken up in an August letter from 13 U.S. senators including Bernie Sanders, Dianne Feinstein, Martin Heinrich and Sheldon Whitehouse, arguing that “conventional incentives based on return-on-equity combined with high benefit-cost thresholds are not likely to accomplish the Commission’s statutory obligation to encourage deployment of smart grid technologies.”